T

 Insider tips

-• Utilize Rome's public transport (metro, buses, trams) but be prepared for walking; it's often the best way to explore.
+• Utilize Rome's public transport (metro, buses, trams) but be prepared for walking between many central sites.

-• Stay hydrated by refilling your water bottle at Rome's many 'nasoni' (public drinking fountains).
+• Stay hydrated by refilling your water bottle at Rome's many public drinking fountains ('nasoni').

 Packing highlights